 #13 Bray Golf

-There are two golf courses in Bray for visitors who want to play a round.
+There are two golf courses in Bray for those who want to play a round.
 The Bray Golf Club has a stunning course and is known for their friendly staff, while the scenic Old Conna Golf Club offers a challenging Par 72 course.

 #14 Bray Casinos

-Somewhat surprising to us, there are several casinos in Bray where visitors can place their bets and play the slots.
 Star Leisure & Casino at the south end of The Strand has table games and slot machines – as well as family-friendly Bray amusement, like arcades and carnival rides.

 Things To Do Near Bray, Ireland